Master of Science in Information : May 2022

 LIS 5271 Research in Information Studies: This is an introductory course in applied research methods in the social sciences with a particular emphasis on information studies.
 It will provide an overview of the basic issues and methods that information professionals should consider when collecting, analyzing, and evaluating data regarding information programs and services.

 LIS 5602 Marketing: The purpose of this course is to provide the motivated audience of students with the concepts, techniques and illustrative examples needed to develop first-rate marketing skills.
 These skills will facilitate strategic planning that is cost effective and customer-centered in its approach.
+The final project for this class was analyzing a chosen organization's marketing strategy.

 LIS 5603 Introduction to Information Services: Introduces reference/information work using print and online sources; the course also explores current trends, professional topics, and issues relevant to information-providing agencies in traditional and online environments.

 LIS 5703 Information Organization: Establishes conceptual and practical frameworks for organizing and retrieving information, including the study of systems, their objectives and structures, formats, standards, and vocabularies; and the information object and its relationship to organizing systems and to other information objects.
+For this class, I wrote both a Metadata Application Profile and Folksonomy Analyzation.

 Attended ALA Annual Conference 2016 on scholarship from LSU